zarkle/about-me/README.md

 # about-me
-Week 1 About Me project for Code Fellows Code 201 course.
+This is the Week 1 About Me project for Code Fellows Code 201 course.

 Used Meyer Web for CSS reset.

 Used MDN for CSS style properties.
 Used it for list style properties.

-Pair programmed with Zachary Schumpert to make the questions into functions.
+Pair programmed with Zachary Schumpert to make the questions into functions (day 4 lab).

-To fix:
-Fix CSS to combine styles
-fix OL to change </li> to end of answer paragraph
+Used https://www.canva.com/learn/website-color-schemes/ for Color Scheme (5.
+Neon Tones and Sharp Contrast).